jwilliams-elastic/agentic-search-o11y-autotune/README.md

 - Code is written in [TypeScript](https://www.typescriptlang.org/)
 - Mastra workflows and tools live in `/src`
 - Logs use [pino-pretty](https://github.com/pinojs/pino-pretty) during development
-- Logs are shipped to Elasticsearch (can be same or different from search cluster)
+- Logs are streamed directly to an elasticsearch data stream named 'logs-agentic-search-o11y-autotune.events'

 ---